cleminso/cleminso.xyz/content/TL;DR/001-intents_braavos_ekubo.md

 [From Ekubo documentation
 ](https://docs.ekubo.org/about-ekubo/introduction)

 **Gas Efficiency** → Ekubo uses the ["till" pattern](https://docs.ekubo.org/integration-guides/till-pattern) and a singleton design to provide the cheapest trades against concentrated liquidity.
-Introduce [here](https://www.youtube.com/watch?v=xFp8RlRq0qU) and described [here](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/4361#issuecomment-1595095135).
+Introduce [here](https://www.youtube.com/watch?v=xFp8RlRq0qU) and describe [here](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/4361#issuecomment-1595095135).

-- all pool are managed in a single contract = tx more cost-effective & minimizing required token transfer
+- pools are managed in a single contract, making tx more cost-effective & minimizing the required token transfer

-*And when I **swap against** a pool or **update** my position ?
+*And when do I **swap against** a pool or **update** my position?*
-*

 - token transfers are deferred until the end of the transaction.
 Aggregators could save them in Ekubo for later, avoiding expensive token transfers altogether.

 ⇒ The result is that you can **execute many actions across many pools** and only make the minimum number of required token transfers.

 **Concentrated liquidity** → allows market makers to [provide liquidity](https://docs.ekubo.org/user-guides/add-liquidity) within a specified price range

 - each LP choose the exact parameters of their positions = LP provider can restrict orders to a specific price range.
-Better enhanced rates for swappers and LP can use their liquidity efficiently.
+Better-enhanced rates for swappers and LP allow them to use their liquidity efficiently.

 - all position in a pool are aggregated from a swapper’s perspective

     ⇒ swappers get better pricing because liquidity providers can leverage up within a price range, or earn yield on unused capital elsewhere.

-[Extensions](https://docs.ekubo.org/integration-guides/extensions) → allow third party developers to permissionlessly create new kinds of pools on Ekubo
+[Extensions](https://docs.ekubo.org/integration-guides/extensions) → allow third-party developers to permissionlessly create new kinds of pools on Ekubo

 - integrate into the same ecosystem of aggregators and interfaces built on top of Ekubo